-In view of the promising preclinical data, we have entered into a collaboration agreement assigning the related patent rights to develop, manufacture, and commercialize AN3025 in China to Xiamen Biotime Biotechnology Co., Ltd. For more details, see "- License and collaboration agreements - Collaboration with Biotime".
+In view of the promising preclinical data, we have entered into a collaboration agreement assigning the related patent rights to develop, manufacture, and commercialize AN3025 in the greater China area to Xiamen Biotime Biotechnology Co., Ltd. For more details, see "- License and collaboration agreements - Collaboration with Biotime".